nishigandhi1998/Customer-Engagement-Analysis-in-Excel/README.md

 ---

 ### ⭐ If you found this project interesting
-Give it a ⭐ on GitHub and connect with me to discuss financial analytics and Excel automation!
+Give it a ⭐ on GitHub and connect with me to discuss Data analytics and Excel automation!

 ## 🤝 For more details or collaboration opportunities, feel free to connect with me on